UjjwalKumar239/Ai-assistant/README.md

   ├── gemini.js
   └── index.js
 🧪 Environment Variables
-Create a .env file in your server/ directory with:
+Create a .env file in the server/ directory with the following:

 ini
 Copy